oAI Logo

 Command Description

-/config View all current configurations including MCP status
+/config View all current configurations including provider, web search, and MCP status

-/config api Set or update the OpenRouter API key
+/config api Set or update API key (legacy - use provider-specific keys)

 /config model [search] Set default model that loads on startup